HERA-Team/hera_opm/docs/task_scripts.md

 ## Polarization

-A significant design requirement for the `hera_op` module is to provide support for the fact that not all 4 polarizations of the raw data are contained in a single file. `hera_op` is polarization-aware, in the sense that the user can pass in a list of polarizations to apply the analysis steps to.
+A significant design requirement for the `hera_opm` module is to provide support for the fact that not all 4 polarizations of the raw data are contained in a single file. `hera_opm` is polarization-aware, in the sense that the user can pass in a list of polarizations to apply the analysis steps to.
 However, the user is still responsible for writing the task scripts in a way that handles the polarization.